On this page

 Expenditure caps

-Period: From 1 July in the year before the election until 30 days after polling day.
+- Spending limits apply from 1 July before the election to 30 days after polling day.

 Administrative funding